Daxexp/base85./README.md

-# base85.
+# en&de.
-A simple tool to encode and decode Base85 strings.
+A simple tool to encode and decode strings.